-How we share your data and the safeguards we apply to such sharing
+How we share your data

 We will not sell your data to third parties.
 We will only share it with third parties if we are allowed or required to do so by law.
-Our archives may be consulted by researchers, with our permission and subject to such restrictions or safeguards as the College may need to apply.
+This includes for example where we decide to report alleged criminal misconduct to the police.
 All our third party service providers are required to take appropriate security measures to protect your personal information in line with our policies, and are only permitted to process your personal data for specific purposes in accordance with our instructions.
 We do not allow our third party providers to use your personal data for their own purposes.